Commission of National Education: Genesis

 The chief reason behind its creation was that in Poland and Lithuania, the Jesuits ran an extensive system of educational institutions.
 Although the Jesuit schools were fairly efficient and provided the Polish youth with a good education, they were also very conservative.
 In addition, in 1773 the Pope decided to close down the Jesuit order (Dominus ac Redemptor).
 This threatened a complete breakdown of education in the Commonwealth.

-One of the first items on the parliamentary agenda of the Partition Sejm (1773–1775), which acceded to the First Partition of Poland, was the assessment in how to best utilise the former Jesuit property and declaration of a firm intention to the continuity of the education system.
+One of the first items on the parliamentary agenda of the Partition Sejm (1773–1775), which acceded to the First Partition of Poland, was the assessment in how to best use the former Jesuit property and declaration of a firm intention to the continuity of the education system.